plone/plone.restapi/docs/source/endpoints/translations.md

 ## Expansion

-This endpoint can be used with the {doc}`expansion` mechanism which allows getting additional information about a content item in one query, avoiding unnecessary requests.
+This service can be used with the {doc}`expansion` mechanism which allows getting additional information about a content item in one query, avoiding additional requests.

+As soon as plone.app.multilingual is installed, a content item is translatable.
+Which means it provides the ITranslatable interface.
+Therefore the content information provided by the content endpoint is expandable to translations.

 If a simple `GET` request is done on the content item, a new entry will be shown on the `@components` entry, with the URL of the `@translations` endpoint: